Subject Source: Art & Architecture Thesaurus

 Identifier: UA 413

-Overview The Alan Grob academic career records offer insight into the teaching and personal life of beloved Rice English teacher Alan Grob.
+Overview The Alan Grob academic career records offer insight into the teaching and personal life of Rice University professor of English Alan Grob.
 Containing a large number of his lecture notes in addition to his writings, university related documents, and documents such as correspondence, photographs, and news articles, the collection helps preserve the memory of his impact at Rice.

 Dates: 1961 - 2007